gynchoi/K-finBERT/README.md

 - temporality: past/present/future
 - sentiment: positive/negative/neutral

-We only the finance news dataset for training.
+We only use the finance news dataset for training.

 **Download**
 Download the '문장 유형(추론, 예측 등) 판단 데이터' dataset from [AIHub](https://www.aihub.or.kr/aihubdata/data/view.do?currMenu=115&topMenu=100&aihubDataSe=data&dataSetSn=71486).
 As the dataset is split compressed, a program that supports split decompression (e.g. Bandizip, 7-Zip) is recommended.